It started with a very simple idea: The cleanest and cheapest form of energy is the energy not used.

 Clean-energy impacts have always driven our work

-Blair’s unique program design concepts caught the attention of utilities and governments—especially small, resource-strapped governments.
-In Vermont, VEIC floated the idea that energy efficiency should be a matter of state law, with a single energy efficiency administrator regulated like the electric utilities.
+In Vermont, VEIC introduced the idea that energy efficiency should be a matter of state law, with a single third-party program administrator regulated like the electric utilities.
 In 1999, the Vermont General Assembly created the nation’s first statewide, regulated “energy efficiency utility,” Efficiency Vermont.
-VEIC bid for and won the contract.
-We continue to administer the award-winning utility to this day.
+VEIC bid for and won the contract, which we continue to administer to this day.

 “VEIC has a long history of making clean energy options accessible for all people.
 We are driven to innovate, deliver for our clients, and transform markets.”